What is a Property Easement and How Does it Affect Me

-As you look at the plans in contracts or speak with a conveyancer, you will come across the term “easement” or “legal easement” at one point or another.
+As you look at the plans in sales contracts or speak with a conveyancer, you will come across the term “easement” or “legal easement”.
 Easement covers different rights for parties involved, including the following:

 - Right of way (private or public right-of-way)

 - Right to water supply, sewer, power, and other relevant utility easements

 The easement contract is made between two parties (can be an individual, group, or company) in order to grant permission to use a landowner’s real property for a particular reason.
 Although the contract is meant to grant rights to access easement, it also includes partially restrict the owner from using the part that’s subjected to the easement.
 This applies to both public easement and private easement.